aabiddanda/cointf/README.md

 # `cointf`

-Fast implementation of likelihoods under the Houseworth-Stahl model of recombination.
+Fast implementation of likelihoods under the Houseworth-Stahl model of crossover interference.